 20. It is objected and laid unto your charge that you married the late Queen so soon after the late King’s death that if she had conceived straight after, it should have been a great doubt whither the child born should have been accompted the late King’s or yours, whereupon a marvelous danger and peril might and was like to have ensued to the King’s Majesty’s succession and quiet of the realm.

 This charge is in regards to Thomas’ quick marriage to Katheryn Parr, dowager queen, so soon after the death of Henry VIII.
 This charge is indeed true as we know for certain that the couple married WAY too soon after the King’s death.
+But this had been approved by King Edward VI himself, so why add it to the list?
+To that I answer: To make the number of charges even more abundant.
+There was no need to include this and it is unfair that they did.

 21. It is objected and laid unto your charge that you first married the Queen privately and dissemble and keep close the same, in so much that a good space after you had married her you made labor to the King’s Majesty and obtained a letter of his Majesty’s hand to move and require the said Queen to marry with you, and likewise procured the Lord Protector to speak to the Queen to bear you her favor towards marriage; by the which coloring not only your evil and dissembling nature may be known, but also it is to be feared that at this present you did intend to use the same practice in the marriage of the Lady Elizabeth’s grace.